isotopp/isotopp.github.io/content/posts/2008-07-23-inhaltliche-und-kulturelle-steuerung-von-foren.md

 > 1.16.
 Wie verweise ich auf die
 > FAQ?http://www.php-faq.de/q/q-newsgroup-faqreferenz.html

-accompanied by some additional lines of explaination.
-This form of reference to FAQable questions has been established very early after the creation of the newsgroup, and has been adopted by almost all contributors to the group with Patron capabilities.
+accompanied by some additional lines of explanation.
+This form of reference to FAQ-able questions has been established very early after the creation of the newsgroup, and has been adopted by almost all contributors to the group with Patron capabilities.

-#### Opening the culture for self-sustenance
+## Opening the culture for self-sustenance

 The initial FAQ was copyrighted by me.
 Although that FAQ was available by CVS, and was written in an open format (LinuxDoc at that time), there was